X01XX/forth-memory-management/README.md

 The first word of every struct instance, allocated from the same array-stack, can be set to a unique number, to indicate the type of struct.

-These ideas should work in Assembler Language and C (if you want faster allocation/deallocation, more control).
+These ideas should work in Assembler Language and C (if you want faster allocation/deallocation, more control and understanding).

 Lists are built of List structs, and Link structs, that have an ID and use-count in their header.